rackerlabs/support-how-to/content/general/ord1-data-center-consolidation-faq.md

 - Correct any known disk issues before migration night, and ensure there are no disk corruption issues by running a check disk (`chkdsk`).
-Doing so prevents any forced chkdsk operations when your server is turned on.
+Doing so prevents any forced `chkdsk` operations when your server is turned on.
-- Fully install any pending Microsoft&reg; Windows updates before the scheduled migration.
+- Fully install any pending Microsoft&reg; Windows&reg; updates before the scheduled migration.
 If updates stop us from being able to gracefully turn off your servers, the downtime for the entire move group could be extended.
 - Perform a test reboot of your servers before the migration to ensure that applications and services start correctly.
-You can schedule reboots from the MyRackspace portal.
+You can schedule reboots from the MyRackspace Portal.

 ### I would like to run a full backup before my migration.
 Can this be arranged?

 Because it may not complete in time, we do not recommend that you initiate a full backup just before the migration.
-Approximately two hours before the migration is scheduled to start, our automated steps will kill any backup still in progress so that we can ensure a clean shut down.
+Approximately two hours before the migration is scheduled to start, our automated steps will stop any backup still in progress so that we can ensure a clean shutdown.
 If your backups have been completing successfully in the weeks before the migration, you should not need to run an additional backup.
 However, if you are concerned, you may raise a ticket with the Managed Backup team to review the possibility of running a differential (or incremental) backup before the migration.
-This must complete before backups are killed at 21:00.
+This task must complete before backups are stopped at 21:00.

 ### How will you keep me informed about the migration?

-You will receive a notification ticket 100 days from your move date and then receive notifications 45 and 14 days before your move, with the final notification created a day before.
+You will receive a notification ticket 100 days from your move date and then receive notifications 45 and 14 days before your move date, with the final notification sent a day before.
 The final notification ticket updates you throughout the move night.
 We will issue updates to confirm that the migration has been given a “go” decision, to confirm that devices have been shut down, and to confirm that the devices are back online.